Sehol E20X: Overview

 The Sehol E20X is the first car produced by Sehol or originally, Sol.
 The car debuted during the 2018 Beijing Auto Show and is based on the JAC Refine S2 and JAC iEV7S, while featuring a new front that is reminiscent to the front of a SEAT due to the previous plans of bringing electrified SEAT vehicles into China under the Sol brand.
 The car is only available in China as an electric vehicle.

-Sehol or Sol is a car brand launched on April 24, 2018 by SEAT and JAC Volkswagen Automotive Co., Ltd. joint venture, and the Sehol E20X is the first product under the brand.
+Sehol or Sol is a car brand launched on April 24, 2018, by SEAT and JAC Volkswagen Automotive Co., Ltd. joint venture, and the Sehol E20X is the first product under the brand.

 Powertrain

-The production E20X is powered by a permanent magnet synchronous motor with maximum power of 92kW (123 hp) and peak torque of 270 Nm.
-The battery is the 21700 cylindrical battery supplied from Tianjin Lishen with a capacity of 49.5kWh, and the range declared by MIIT is 249miles (402km), it takes around 50 mins charging from 15% to 80%.
+The production E20X is powered by a permanent magnet synchronous motor with maximum power of 92 kW (123 hp) and peak torque of 270 Nm.
+The battery is the 21700 cylindrical battery supplied from Tianjin Lishen with a capacity of 49.5kWh, and the range declared by MIIT is 249miles (402 km), it takes around 50 mins charging from 15% to 80%.